Managing Orphaned Contacts: Pardot Creates Salesforce Contacts Without Accounts (Private Contacts)

 Step 3: Schedule the Salesforce Report

-You can schedule the Salesforce Report to be sent via email to users on a day and time you specify (note: you need to switch back to Salesforce Classic to do this).
-The right frequency for your situation will depend on the volume of new Contacts being created by your Pardot Salesforce Connector; for a moderate volume, you could perhaps have the report emailed to the Admin’s inbox once a week.
-That weekly task would involve manually associating the Orphaned Contacts/Private Contacts to their account.
+The optimal frequency for your organization will depend on the volume of new Contacts being created by your Account Engagement connector, for example, for a moderate volume, you could perhaps have the report emailed to the Admin’s inbox once a week, and from there, they would manually relate the private Contacts to their intended Account.

 Summary